coalaura/echo-vault/README.md

 The maximum file size in megabytes.
 If the file is larger than this, the server will return an error.

+### `quality`

+The quality of the WebP encoding.
+If set to 0 or less or 100 or more, encoding will be lossless (100).
+If set to a value between 1-99 that quality level is used.

 ## API

 The backend does not provide a route to view the uploaded images.
 For performance reasons this should be done through a reverse proxy like nginx.